Richardinho/blog-posts/kara-erickson-review.md

 We specify `NgControl` as the provider as it is the super-type of all form directives that we might have set on our form element, such as `NgModel` and `FormControlName`, so we can use our component with all of these.

-The @Self decorator is necessary so that we don't look beyond the local element injector for the NgControl instance.
+The `@Self` decorator is necessary so that we don't look beyond the local element injector for the NgControl instance.

 However, now that we are injecting `NgControl`, we can have a circular dependency because `NgControl`, (or rather the instances of it, e.g. `NgModel`), is injecting both `NG_VALUE_ACCESSOR` and `NG_VALIDATOR`, therefore we need to not provide these in our component.
-This means we have to manually "wire" our component up with the Angular Forms API and add validators to it.
+This means we have to manually wire our component up with the Angular Forms API and add validators to it.

 ```
 constructor(@Self() public controlDir: NgControl) {